 Children's craft activities - all ages

 Paint a ceramic item inspired by patterns found throughout the museum

 Create crazy ceramic-inspired bunting to hang in your home.

 Christmas Past: 400 Years of Seasonal Traditions in English Homes

-A 1870 drawing room at Christmas Past / photography Chris Ridley
+A 1935 living room at Christmas Past / photography Steve Speller

 Each year, the Geffrye Museum’s eleven period living rooms are transformed with authentic festive decorations, lighting, music and greenery to give visitors a magical glimpse into how Christmas has been celebrated in English middle-class homes over the past 400 years.
 A perennial favourite, many visitors say that the Christmas Past exhibition has become an essential part of their own Yuletide traditions.

 Step back through the centuries and discover the origins and meanings of some of the rich and vibrant traditions of Christmas past, from feasting, dancing and kissing under the mistletoe to playing parlour games, hanging up stockings, sending cards, decorating the tree and throwing cocktail parties.